Carry-On Packing Guide To Survive Winter Storm Flight Delays & Cancellations

-Whether it’s a once-in-a-decade blizzard over the midwest, a corrupted file crashing flight systems at the FAA, or just a lot of regular ice and snow; we all know winter storm flight delays are common between December and February.
+Whether it’s a once-in-a-decade blizzard over the Midwest, a corrupted file crashing flight systems at the FAA, or just a lot of regular ice and snow, we all know winter storm flight delays are frustratingly common.
+Make your air travel easier this season by checking out Knack's expert tips and tricks on what to pack before you leave home in case you get stuck at the airport.

-In December 2022 over a four day period, US airlines canceled 12,000 flights (and on average 60,000 get canceled per year in the continental US).
-So if you’re flying during Jack Frost’s favorite season, you need to accept the idea that winter weather is likely to strand you at the airport.
-To help you out, we pulled together our favorite tips on what to pack before you leave your home that will make a delay or cancellation more bearable.
+On average, over 60,000 flights get canceled per year in the continental US and it only gets worse during winter (there were over 2,000 cancellations alone on January 12, 2024).
+So if you’re flying during Jack Frost’s favorite season, you need to accept the idea that there's a good chance that winter weather may strand you at the airport.
+To help you out, we pulled together our favorite tips on the things to pack, before you leave your home, that will make a delay or cancellation more bearable.
 Let’s dive in.

 What To Pack When You’re Expecting to Fly In Bad Winter Weather

 At Knack we’re big proponents of One Bag living so we're going to start with the fundamental tip of never checking a bag during winter unless you absolutely have to (checked bags often get lost when there are airline delays and cancellations).
-We’ll go into additional tips below, but in case your flight is leaving soon, here’s a brief checklist of what you should pack in your carry-on.
+We’ll go into additional tips below, but in case your flight is leaving soon, here’s our checklist of the must-haves to put in your carry-on that we find will make winter flight delay more bearable.

 The Carry-On Constraints To Remember When Winter Flying